Phidica/sublime-fish/README.md

 Friendly Interactive Shell (fish)
 =================================

-A Sublime Text 2/3 package for the [friendly interactive shell](https://github.com/fish-shell/fish-shell).
+A Sublime Text package for the [friendly interactive shell](https://github.com/fish-shell/fish-shell).
 It features a robust syntax highlighting scheme that mimics the native highlighting behaviour of fish.

-The package currently supports up to fish version: **3.1**
+The package currently supports up to fish version: **3.2**

-Note: ST2 support is capped at fish version 2.7, with a limited set of the following features.
+Note: ST3 support is capped at fish version 3.2.
+ST2 support is capped at fish 2.7 with a limited set of the following features.

 Features
 --------